basion96/WholesomeBot-Node.js/README.md

 ### Linux
 To install the bot on linux, simply type `git clone https://github.com/basion96/WholesomeBot.git` To update the bot, type `git pull` in the same directory as the bot.
+In the bot.sh file, change 'path/to/Wholesomebot' to the directory you installed wholesomebot in, eg. /home/pi/Wholesomebot for a raspberry pi

 ### Windows